ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 This is the heritage of LISP, so in Racket we can also pass function to another as argument, and so on.
 Functions are values likes the others (aka first-class citizen functions)

-Ok, in wich case this will happen ?
+Ok, in which case this will happen ?

-> 10:51 AM - I have an idea.
+> 10:51 AM - I have an idea to find a case.
 I want to be able to ask the program a specific number of colored cars or houses.
 I suspect it will request use of "functions as value".

-Let's make a house.
+Let's make a house first.
 I had to dive in the documentation to find `rotate`, `inset`, `pi`, `sqrt`, without any surprise.

 Before you read this code, be prepared:
 In LISP, math operators are functions, defined and working like any other.
 So: